Growing Tomatoes from Tomato Slices

 4. Water Evenly

-After you have covered the slices with the growing medium, water it evenly, and place the pot where it gets plenty of bright but indirect light.
+After you have covered the slices with the growing medium, water evenly, and place the pot where it gets plenty of bright but indirect light.

 5. Wait and See the Slices Sprout!